anismhaddouche/math_ner/indicators/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Compute the indicators for each Labdoc version
+# 🪐 spaCy Project: Compute two indicators for each Labdoc version

 ## 📋 project.yml